-The rise in a number of these devices deployed per vehicle has greatly risen owing to the growing consumer demand for fuel-efficiency and comfort as well as favorable government regulations on safety and emission standards.
+The rise in the number of these devices deployed per vehicle has greatly risen owing to the growing consumer demand for fuel-efficiency and comfort as well as favorable government regulations on safety and emission standards.

 The shift towards self-driving cars could significantly boost the automotive sensor market as more intelligent data processing devices are required to make autonomous decisions.
 For example, self-driving cars by Google use quad-core PCs that process 1.3 million laser measurements and make 20 driving decisions every second.
 To give computers control over driving, more intelligent sensors are required.

-Product segment includes physical property, process variable, proximity & positioning, and chemical property.
+The product segment includes physical property, process variable, proximity & positioning, and chemical property.
 Physical property devices are used to measure physical parameters such as force, vibration, motion, and speed.
 The segment is expected to dominate over the forecast period with a revenue share of over 24% in 2014.

-Process variable includes pressure, temperature, and flow & level sensing devices.
+The process variable includes pressure, temperature, and flow & level sensing devices.
 The segment was valued at USD 4.60 billion in 2014 and is expected to grow at a CAGR of 8.2% from 2015 to 2022.
 Proximity and positioning devices are used for electronic stability control in information display and control.

 Chemical property devices measure oxygen, NOx, pH levels, and other gaseous information.
-Vehicle image-sensing devices have witnessed sharp growth in the past few years due to growing popularity of Advanced Driver Assistance Systems (ADAS).
+Vehicle image-sensing devices have witnessed a sharp growth in the past few years due to growing popularity of Advanced Driver Assistance Systems (ADAS).
 Examples of ADAS include lane departure warning, adaptive cruise control, and automated parking.